The averaging period used for the following assessment was 1981-2010.

 28th to 31st

 It was mostly dry throughout, if cloudy, on the 28th, and stayed mild overnight.
 Patchy fog early on the 29th cleared to leave a cloudy day with light rain in places.
 It was cloudy on the 30th with some light rain for the north from late morning.
 It was sunny in the west after clearance of widespread fog on the 31st, and warm, with a maximum of 22.2 °C at Trawsgoed (Dyfed), but cloudier and cooler in the east.

 Scotland Diary of Highlights

 October began quiet with a weak area of high pressure in charge.
 Easterly winds then prevailed for most of the month, bringing dry sunny weather to the north-west and cloudier showery weather to the east, though a westerly Atlantic influence briefly developed on the 15th-17th and from the 25th onwards.

-The mean temperature for October was provisionally 0.5°C above the long-term average.
+The mean temperature for October was 0.5°C above the long-term average.
 Except near the east coast, the positive anomaly was largely due to high daytime maxima, and the mean minimum temperature for Scotland was exactly average.
-Except near the east coast and in Aberdeenshire, it was a dry sunny month, with 37% of average rainfall and 134% of average sunshine, making it the fourth driest and third sunniest October in records from 1910 and 1929 respectively.
+Except near the east coast and in Aberdeenshire, it was a dry sunny month, with 38% of average rainfall and 128% of average sunshine, making it the fourth driest and equal-third sunniest October in records from 1910 and 1929 respectively.
 For Northern Scotland it was the sunniest October in the series.

 1st to 6th